 Binding mechanism: The method for creating, modifying and deleting bindings.

-Charging control: The process of associating packets, belonging to a service data flow, to a charging key and applying online charging and/or offline charging, as appropriate.
+Charging control: The process of associating packets, belonging to a service data flow, to a charging key and applying online charging or offline charging or neither, as appropriate.

 Charging key: information used by the CHF for rating purposes.